Research & Projects

 Clinical Care

-The Rising T1DE Alliance (RTA) is a collaborative network dedicated to transforming type 1 diabetes care through data-driven, patient-centered approaches.
-With support from the Helmsley Charitable Trust, RTA has developed innovative tools like the Diabetes Data Dock (D-Data Dock), a cloud-based platform integrating EHR, self-management device data, and patient-reported outcomes.
-In 2024, RTA expanded its focus to disseminating its technologies and methodologies across the diabetes ecosystem.
-Key priorities include integrating diabetes data into EHRs, enhancing predictive models, packaging D-Data Dock for broader adoption, and fostering a community of innovators in diabetes care.
+The Rising T1DE Alliance (RTA) is a collaborative network dedicated to transforming type 1 diabetes care through data-driven, patient-centered care.
+With support from the Helmsley Charitable Trust, the RTA developed the Diabetes Data Dock, a cloud-based platform integrating EHR, self-management device data and patient-reported outcomes.
+In 2024, they began sharing their technologies and methodologies with the diabetes ecosystem.
+They aim to integrate diabetes data into electronic health records, enhancing predictive models, packaging D-Data Dock for broader adoption and fostering a community of innovators.
 RTA envisions a future where diabetes management is proactive, technology-driven, and seamlessly integrated into personalized care delivery.

 FoodSpace

-FoodSpace, a National Institute of Allergy and Infectious Diseases (NIAID) initiative, will be a single unified hub or repository of food allergy resources and data.
-Think of it as a forum that includes food allergy resources and data that will be shared with the wider scientific community.
+FoodSpace, a National Institute of Allergy and Infectious Diseases (NIAID) initiative, will be a single unified hub or repository of food allergy resources and data that will be shared with the wider scientific community.
 The development of FoodSpace is a network-wide CoFAR study, led by NU-CoFAR Clinical Research Center at Northwestern University (PI: Dr. Ruchi Gupta and Dr. Juan Espinoza).
-CoFAR or the Consortium for Food Allergy Research was established in 2005 to support clinical research on food allergy and comprises one Leadership Center and ten Clinical Research Centers).
+The Consortium for Food Allergy Research (CoFAR) was established in 2005 to support food allergy clinical research and comprises one Leadership Center and ten Clinical Research Centers.

 Health Information Systems

-The DRH is a comprehensive data ecosystem designed to accelerate breakthroughs in diabetes research.
+The Diabetes Research Hub (DRH) is a comprehensive data ecosystem designed to accelerate breakthroughs in diabetes research.
 We empower researchers by unlocking the potential of data trapped in proprietary medical devices and health systems.
 By creating a secure and user-friendly platform for data collection, analysis, and collaboration, the DRH fuels next-generation research using AI and ML to develop personalized and effective solutions for diabetes.

 Integration of Continuous Glucose Monitoring Data into the Electronic Health Record (iCoDE)